ljfranklin/terraform-resource/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/ljfranklin/terraform-resource.svg)

-## Backend Beta

-This Beta release of the terraform-resource adds support for build-in [Terraform backends](https://www.terraform.io/docs/backends/types/index.html).
-This gives more options for storing your Terraform statefiles such as Google Cloud Storage and Azure Storage in addition to S3.

-Some gotchas:

-- To enable Backend support, you must use the `ljfranklin/terraform-resource:beta-backend` image in your pipeline under `resource_types`.
-- Support for `plan_only` and `plan_run` is currently broken with backends as Terraform does not allow you to store plan files in the backend.
-  - Add a thumbs up on [this issue](https://github.com/hashicorp/terraform/issues/16061) if you'd like to see support added.
-- Drops support for feeding Terraform outputs back in as input `vars` to subsequent `puts`.
-  - This "feature" causes suprising errors if inputs and outputs have the same name but different types and the implementation was significantly more complicated with the new `migrated_from_storage` flow.
-- Please open an issue if you hit an error or if the docs are confusing to save some pain for the next person.

 ## Source Configuration

 > **Important!:** The `source.storage` field has been replaced by `source.backend_type` and `source.backend_config` to leverage the built-in Terraform backends.
 If you currently use `source.storage` in your pipeline, follow the instructions in the [Backend Migration](#backend-migration) section to ensure your state files are not lost.